 Hungryroot wins this first category.
 It simply offers more variety and selection than Green Chef.
 Hungryroot is kind of a hybrid between a grocery store and a meal delivery service.
 As such, it incorporates the best of both worlds.
 And that makes it hard to beat.

 Hungryroot offers omnivore, vegetarian, vegan, and pescatarian options.
-The menu also lets you filter for certain tastes and dietary preferences.
-The grocery-based model means Hungryroot is flexible and customizable, but it also makes the menu more complicated.
+From there, you can further narrow down your choices with filters for certain tastes and dietary preferences.
+The grocery-based model means Hungryroot is flexible and customizable, but it also makes the menu more complicated to navigate.

 Green Chef offers 8 different menus: Mediterranean, Gut & Brain Health, Calorie Smart, Quick & Easy, Plant Based, Protein Packed, Keto, and Gluten Free.
 Plus, it has added a mix-and-match feature so that you can receive recipes from whichever diet you like.
 You can also get sides and other extras from Green Chef’s menu.

-With its grocery store-like model, Hungryroot offers an enormous selection of extras.
+With its grocery store-like model, Hungryroot has an enormous selection of extra items.
 This includes bulk meat, snacks, and a whole slew of sides.
-Basically, whatever you can find in a grocery store.
+You’ll be able to find pretty much anything you’d get in a grocery store.

-At the time of my Hungryroot vs. Green Chef comparison, Green Chef had 50+ extras on offer.
+At the time of my comparison, Green Chef had 50+ extras on offer.
 These included desserts, snacks, bites, quick meals, and individual proteins, like tilapia and barramundi filets, among other alternatives.

 You can also browse kid-friendly meals among Hungryroot recipes.
 To do so, you have to select the Kids Meals option.
-An example of a child-friendly meal would be the Classic Turkey + Cheese Sandwich shown above.
+An example of a child-friendly meal would be the Classic Turkey + Cheese Sandwich.

 Both companies provide a broad range of meal options suitable for all ages.
 If your needs range from occasional meals during hectic times to full-week meal planning, your search with either competitor will be simple.